Georgia State Defense Force

 The Georgia State Defense Force (GSDF) is Georgia's state guard.
 The GSDF is a professionally trained volunteer component of the Georgia Department of Defense, serving in support of the national and state constitutions under direction of the governor and the adjutant general of Georgia.
 As a state defense force (SDF), the GSDF serves alongside the Georgia Army National Guard and the Georgia Air National Guard.
 The mission of the GSDF is to provide volunteers to assist government agencies and civil relief organizations during emergencies.

 GSDF Soldiers help, support, and augment the Georgia National Guard; provide professional skills to the Georgia Department of Defense; and assist Georgia communities.
 Soldiers are trained in search and rescue, medical support, community emergency response, and assistance in disaster relief.
 The GSDF also assists the Georgia National Guard with deployment training (opposing force) and small arms range support.

 Organization

-The Georgia State Defense Force headquarters is in Ellenwood, Georgia; The organization includes two regional commands for north and south Georgia, with geographic areas of responsibility throughout the state, a support unit, Training and Doctrine Command (TRADOC), Band and Chorus, Chaplain Corps, Judge Advocate Corps, Public Affairs Office (PAO), and a Ready Reserve Component.
+The Georgia State Defense Force headquarters is in Ellenwood, Georgia; The organization includes two regional commands for north and south Georgia, with geographic areas of responsibility throughout the state, a support unit, Training and Doctrine Command (TRADOC), Band and Chorus, Chaplain Corps, Judge Advocate Corps, Public Affairs Office (PAO), A drone unit, an Institute for Military Support of Georgia (IMSG), and a Ready Reserve Component.
 The current chain of command for the State Defense Force at the state level is organized under three positions: The state commander-in-chief, the state adjutant general, and the Georgia State Defense Force commander.